 Branding works!
 Corporations wouldn’t spend hundreds of millions on advertising and branding campaigns otherwise.
 Research shows that customers will generally purchase products and services from the top three brands in their field.
-Therefore, it’s in the best interest of any business to develop strong brand awareness in their customer base.
+Therefore, it’s in the best interest of any business to develop strong brand awareness in its customer base.

 Video, specifically online video, is one of the best ways to do this in the modern world.
 According to research from Google, online video positively improves brand awareness, perception, and interest.
 In our increasingly globalized world, when it’s easy to reach people on the other side of the planet instantly, online video bypasses many traditional barriers and goes directly to the viewer.

 That’s highly valuable.
-Video may not directly lead to a purchase, however, it initiates a chain of knowledge, understanding, and behavior that can lead to not only to a single purchase, but many purchases over a lifetime.
+Video may not directly lead to a purchase, however, it initiates a chain of knowledge, understanding, and behavior that can lead to not only a single purchase but many purchases over a lifetime.
 Seventy-one percent of teens watch more than three hours of video per day online.
 This is the platform of the upcoming generation, and we only expect this engagement to grow over time.